olipratt/giveitarestoli/intro.md

 # Give it a REST Oli...

 ### Agenda
-- Basic Intro to REST
+- Basic Intro to REST APIs
 - Simple Server
 - Simple Client